'Young Sheldon' Streaming Rights to Move From CBS All Access to HBO Max

 Bazinga!
 HBO Max is about to become the proud home of both Sheldon Cooper and young Sheldon Cooper.
-The WarnerMedia-owned streaming service revealed Friday it has acquired the exclusive streaming rights to “Young Sheldon,” adding the comedy to a lineup that already includes its now-ended parent series, “The Big Bang Theory.”
+The WarnerMedia-owned streaming service revealed Friday it has acquired the exclusive subscription-video-on-demand rights to “Young Sheldon,” adding the CBS comedy to a lineup that already includes its parent series, “The Big Bang Theory.”

-The Iain Armitage-led “Young Sheldon” (produced by Warner Bros.
-TV and airing on CBS) currently streams on CBS All Access where only episodes from its recently ended third season are available.
-As of today, HBO Max has closed a deal with Warner Bros.
-Domestic Television Distribution to remove Season 3 of “Young Sheldon” from CBS All Access and move the show’s entire library over to HBO Max.
-Additionally, beginning with Season 4 this fall, in-season episodes will be made available on HBO Max after airing.
+As part of HBO Max’s deal with Warner Bros.
+Domestic Television Distribution, Seasons 1-3 of the currently airing Iain Armitage-led “Big Bang Theory” prequel series (produced by Warner Bros.
+TV) will soon be made available for streaming on HBO Max, though no official launch date for the episodes has been set.

 Here’s the official description for “Young Sheldon,” courtesy of HBO Max: